 Instructions

-- If using a stand mixer, change to the dough hook and add the additional flour a ½ cup at a time.
+- If using a stand mixer, change to the dough hook and add the remaining flour with the mixer running on low speed.
 If working by hand add as much flour as you can by hand then turn the dough out onto a lightly floured surface to add the remaining flour.
+Knead for 5 minutes.

-- To make the glaze, combine 2 oz granulated sugar, 2 oz milk and 2 oz water in a small saucepan and cook over medium heat until all the sugar melts and the glaze has thickened a bit.
-Place a lid on the pan to keep warm until the buns are ready to be glazed.
+- To make the glaze, combine 2 oz granulated sugar, 2 oz milk and 2 oz water in a small saucepan and cook over medium heat until all the sugar melts, the liquid comes to a simmer and the glaze has thickened a bit.
+Turn off the heat and place a lid on the pan to keep warm.

 - Using a sharp knife or single edge razor, score the top of each bun with a cross shape.
 Bake until golden brown.
 About 20 minutes.

-- Remove the buns from the oven and immediately brush with a layer of the glaze.
+- Remove the buns from the oven and immediately brush generously with the glaze.
 After all the buns are glazed once, go back and glaze them all a second time.

 Equipment